YARC-Official/docs/faq.md

 - Meteor Lake (Core 7 Ultra 155H and up, Arc Xe LPG integrated GPU): ok
 - Steam Deck or Ryzen Z1 (ROG Ally, etc.): ok, reported struggle with 4 players and vocals
 - Radeon 780M: ok
+- Intel Iris Xe: ok
 - Radeon 760M or 680M: questionable
-- Intel UHD or Iris Xe: not recommended
+- Intel UHD: not recommended

 ## 💁‍ How do I support YARG?
 YARG is open-source and is therefore free.
 If you have any programming knowledge or do art, please feel free to help out!
 If not, that's okay; just telling us that you enjoy the game is enough!